S&P Global Offerings

 Private equity fund managers are exploring the use of AI in private equity to add value by boosting productivity.
 The speed at which companies adopt AI could prove to be a critical competitive factor.
 Some specific examples of how companies are using AI to boost productivity include:

 Private equity firms are also using AI for internal purposes, such as automating routine tasks and producing unique insights from proprietary data.
-Limited partners are aware of AI's productivity improvements as a potential competitive advantage.
+In a June 2023 survey of nearly 300 institutional investors, "employee productivity" and "process efficiencies" were listed as the biggest impacts of AI.

-The SEC has adopted a set of new rules for private fund advisers, designed to increase transparency and accountability, including enhanced reporting requirements and investor protections.
-The new rules have sparked industry concern over the cost of compliance, but the SEC has made some concessions to fund managers in the final rules.
+The SEC introduced a set of rules for private fund advisers, designed to increase transparency and accountability.
+They include enhanced reporting requirements and investor protections.
+Compliance costs were a concern for the industry, but the SEC made some concessions to fund managers in the final rules.

-Despite the concessions, some industry experts believe that the new rules could still increase expenses for funds and could disproportionately impact small and emerging funds.
-Other industry experts believe that the benefits of the new rules outweigh the costs.
+Some industry experts maintain that the new rules will increase expenses for funds and could disproportionately impact small and emerging funds, while others suggest that the benefits of the new rules outweigh the costs.
 They argue that the rules will help to protect investors and ensure that private markets are fair and efficient.

 The SEC's emphasis on private markets regulation is likely to continue, having proposed a number of other rules in recent months that could have implications for private market participants.

-Private equity funds are accelerating their outreach about private equity for retail investors, as the flow of capital from institutional investors slows.
+Private equity funds are accelerating their outreach to retail investors as capital flows from institutional investors slows.
 Fund managers see individual capital as an area of opportunity, as high net worth individuals hold a significant portion of global private wealth, yet a relatively small portion of such wealth is currently invested in private equity.

-Fund managers are offering tokenized funds (in which shares or units are digitally represented and can be traded and recorded on a distributed ledger), as well as a variety of semi-liquid investment products such as tender offer funds, interval funds, business development companies, and nontraded real estate investment trusts in order to attract retail investors.
+Some fund managers are offering tokenized funds (in which shares or units are digitally represented and can be traded and recorded on a distributed ledger), as well as a variety of semi-liquid investment products such as tender offer funds, interval funds, business development companies, and nontraded real estate investment trusts to attract retail investors.
 These products offer some liquidity, but they still have longer investment horizons than traditional private equity investments.

 S&P Global is well-positioned to support across the entire private equity lifecycle with a wealth of experience and solutions.
 We bring transparency to the private market universe with data on 52+ million private companies and private markets, credit analytics and risk assessments for over 50 million companies, and rate the creditworthiness of several types of Alternative Investment Fund (AIF).